Museum of Fine Arts Day Trip: Exploring the MFA with Kids

 And remember once you've visited the MFA, Boston is full of all kinds of museums to visit and explore!
+See our insider tips for Visiting the Isabella Stewart Gardner Museum in Boston with Kids: What You Need to Know Before You Go.
 For more events and activities in and around Boston, check our events calendar often—we're always adding more fun!

 For Spring of 2021: The MFA has reopened, but some kids' and family programs are still temporarily on hold.
 All visitors must make a timed reservation in advance to visit.
 Connect with the MFA for updated information before visiting.

 What to See at the MFA with Kids